gbif/hp-ejt/_posts/2025-1-20-feedback.md

 We'd love to hear from users about this new tool designed for the community.
 You can submit your suggestions on [GitHub](https://github.com/gbif/hp-ejt/issues) or at [ejteditorialoffice@gmail.com](mailto:ejteditorialoffice@gmail.com).

-You can also report errors directly from the dataset/occurrence pages or at [sautter@plazi.org](mailto:sautter@plazi.org) so that they can be corrected as soon as possible.
+You can also report errors directly from the dataset/occurrence pages or at [sautter@plazi.org](mailto:sautter@plazi.org) so that they will be corrected in due course.